Solutions for some bugs in Linux Mint 22

 In the output you should find sse2 in red text.
 If you don't get any output at all, then unfortunately you can't use a web browser on that machine.

-Note: Some how-to's advise in such a case, to install an older version of your web browser, that doesn't require sse2 support.
+Note: Some how-tos advise in such a case, to install an older version of your web browser, that doesn't require sse2 support.
 Don't do that!

 Your web browser is, by far, the most heavily attacked application in your system.
 Most of the malicious software on websites, targets web browsers.
-So it's absolutely unsafe to use an older version of your web browsers, also in Linux.
+So it's absolutely unsafe to use an older version of your web browser, also in Linux.

 The size of the log files in /var/log gets out of hand